Are you just getting started with a kitchen remodel? This can be a daunting task and can be kind of overwhelming if you’ve never done it before.

 This process can take a few weeks, but it’s worth the due diligence.
 Just to give you a reference point, we had one contractor bid $22k (with allowances for things like countertops and tile) and another bid $4.7k for labor only, no materials.
 Obviously it is not possible to even compare these bids.

-I’ve got a checklist of things to cover with your contractor here.
+I’ve got a kitchen renovation checklist of things to cover with your contractor here.
 You will need to make a lot of decisions before you move on to the next phase.
 Be sure you’ve thought through each of these items with your contractor before you start buying anything.

 phase 2 – order your products

-Start by ordering the appliances if you are replacing them.
+Start by ordering the kitchen appliances, if you are replacing them.
 It’s important to know the exact dimensions of your appliances before you begin purchasing cabinets.
 Dishwashers are fairly standard in size, but ovens/cooktops, sinks and refrigerators can vary greatly.
 Included in appliances is the vent hood.
 Do you need a wall or ceiling vent hood?

-If you are ordering cabinets, these can take four to six weeks unless you are using IKEA.
+If you are ordering custom cabinets, these can take four to six weeks unless you are using IKEA.
 Be sure that your contractor has carefully measured the space and made all of the proper allowances for your appliances.
 If you are using IKEA cabinets look for a future post with more details on how that works.

-As these items are delivered be sure to open up the boxes to make sure they are not damaged.
+As these items are delivered be sure to open the boxes to make sure they are not damaged.
 You don’t want to be surprised when construction starts and something is broken.

-Before phase 3 begins you will need to pack up all of your kitchen.
+Before phase 3 begins you will need to pack up your kitchen.
 This is a good time to purge things that you don’t use and get rid of outdated pantry items.
 It’s also a good time to decide how you will survive during construction.
 Can you live with a microwave and use a different sink?
 Or will you need to eat out.
 Do you have a small fridge you can use?

 phase 3 – construction